 National Institute of Justice Body Armor Challenge: How Long Does Body Armor Really Last?

-NIJ is pleased to announce the winners of phase I of the Body Armor Challenge!
-Four teams were selected based on their innovative ideas for finding non-destructive ways to test the internal integrity of body armor.
+Four teams were selected as winners of phase I of the Body Armor Challenge based on their innovative ideas for finding non-destructive ways to test the internal integrity of body armor.
 The finalists are researchers from:

 - Purdue University